anovos/anovos/README.md

 ## Roadmap

-_Anovos_ is still in the early stages of its development.
+_Anovos_ has designed for to support any feature engineering tasks in a scalable form.
 To see what's planned for the upcoming releases, see our [roadmap](https://docs.anovos.ai/using-anovos/roadmap.html).

 ## Development Version